whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 The Zapatistas described how these healthy communities were absolutely essential for their revolution.

 Commander Ramona and major Ana Maria went to live in the jungle with dedicated revolutionaries in the 1980s, where they learned key skills like hunting and fighting and gained political consciousness.
-They joined around the age of 12 or 13, but accepted responsibilities as full adults and were obviously held to very high standards.
+They joined at the age of about 13, but accepted responsibilities as full adults and were obviously held to very high standards.
 At the age of 25, Ana Maria successfully led about a thousand people in a military assault to free a town from Mexican rule and Ramona directed the resulting peace negotiations.[xxx-ezln ramona san crist]<sup>,</sup>[xxx-opendemocracy zapatista women law as it is lived today]

-Many other Zapatistas didn't change their lives as much as these women did; they seemed to live normal lives in Mexico but they still supported the revolution, and Ana Maria said these people played a vital role.
+Many other Zapatistas didn't change their lives as much as these women and other men did; they seemed to live normal lives in Mexico but they still supported the revolution, and Ana Maria said these people played a vital role.
 The full-time revolutionaries had to have the support of the people to address challenges like helping them move around, get supplies, recruit, and blend in.
 Without the support of healthy communities of people who already had strong relationships with each other and the Earth, the revolution would have failed.[xxx-ezln ramona san crist]

 What would happen if there was a revolutionary movement to create a new healthy nation, and a representative came to your region?
 Would there be a community of people who are already receptive to what he or she has to say because they've already been cultivating strong relationships with each other and the Earth, and they already want to live in a healthy nation?
 If the representative hosted a study session, would anybody come?
 Or would they move on, seeking more receptive people elsewhere?